ACGA Council

 Director, UBS SDIC Fund Management, UBS Asset Management China

-Jeffrey Williams (韦杰夫) is a corporate director and independent consultant with over 30 years of experience in the financial services and education industries in Greater China.
-He has extensive experience at the board level in private and listed companies as well as non-profit organisations in Greater China and globally.
+Jeffrey R. Williams (韦杰夫) is a corporate director and independent consultant with over 40 years experience in the financial services and education industries in Greater China.

-From 1979 to 1980 he taught at Peking University, shortly after the resumption of diplomatic relations between China and the US.
+In 1979-80 Williams taught at Peking University, shortly after the establishment of diplomatic relations between the People’s Republic of China and the United States.

 Mr Williams joined the ACGA Council in 2018.